PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 14:35:31
+Last updated: 2024-04-08 14:36:04
-Random Quote: Words are like arrows, Arianne.
-Once loosed, you cannot call them back.  -  Areo Hotah
+Random Quote: There are things out there that our little minds will never comprehend -